 The Connection Between Sleep Deprivation and Weight Gain

-Adults getting less than seven hours of sleep consistently have shown increased weight gain, a body mass index of 30 or higher, diabetes, high blood pressure, heart disease, stroke and depression.
-The lack of sleep may lead to fatigue and less physical activity.
-Additionally, research suggests an association between sleep restriction and negative changes in metabolism.
-According to the Mayo Clinic, adults who slept an average of four hours a night tended to have an increased appetite for calorie-dense foods high in carbohydrates compared to those who average 10 hours of sleep per night.
-The body regulates hormones associated with hunger during sleep, including ghrelin and leptin.
-Without adequate sleep, the hunger hormones will become imbalanced, leaving you craving those less than substantial snacks.
-Check out our meal-prep guide for some nutrient-dense food ideas.
+According to the Nature Communications Journal, adults who slept an average of four hours a night tended to have an increased appetite for calorie-dense foods high in carbohydrates compared to those who averaged 10 hours of sleep per night.
+The body regulates hormones associated with sleep-related hunger, including ghrelin and leptin.
+Without adequate sleep, the hunger hormones will become imbalanced, leaving you craving less than substantial snacks.

 Medical Weight Loss

-A nutritious diet, physical activity and regular sleep are essential to maintaining a healthy lifestyle.
-At KC Wellness, we are here to help you develop an effective and individualized program to deliver the most health benefits.
-Our doctors and professional office staff offer decades of experience in helping our patients feel their best.
-We meet with you to:
+At KC Wellness, we understand the complexities of weight management and are here to help you develop an effective and individualized program to deliver the most health benefits.
+Our doctors and professional office staff bring decades of experience to guide our patients toward feeling their best, using evidence-based approaches tailored to your needs, including healthy eating patterns, regular physical activity and behavior change strategies from experts in the field.

 - Discuss your health history in detail.